 1. Declarative Sentences

-Declarative sentences are statements that end with a period and are the most commonly occurring sentences.
-Here are a few examples.
+Declarative sentences end with a period and these are the most common sentences we find in the English language.

 - My name is Jennifer, and I am a teacher.